 For the years ended December 31,

-2022 2021
+2023 2022

-Beginning number of the year 67,829 41,271
+Beginning number of the year 67,821 67,829

-Cash capital increase - 7,537

-Capitalisation of capital surplus - 4,047
+Capitalization of capital surplus 6,743 -

-Stock dividends - 14,974

-Retirement of employee restricted stocks (8)
+Retirement of employee restricted stocks 8)

-Ending number of the year 67,821 67,829
+Ending number of the year 74,564 67,821

-- B. On April 15, 2021, the Company's stockholders adopted a resolution to issue shares of common stock due to capitalization of retained earnings of \$149,741 and capital surplus of \$40,471 and obtained approval from the Financial Supervisory Commission.
-The effective date of capitalization was set on May 15, 2021. - C. On August 27, 2021, the Board of Directors resolved the Company to increase its capital by issuing 7,537 thousand shares with the amount of \$885,174.
-The effective date of the capital increase was set on October 21, 2021 and all proceeds were collected and the registration was completed. - D. To attract and retain talented employees, create maximum interests for the Company and shareholders, the shareholders during their special meeting on October 31, 2018 adopted a resolution to issue employee restricted ordinary shares at no consideration in the total amount of 1,000 thousand shares, with the effective date set on September 30, 2019.
+- B. To attract and retain talented employees, create maximum interests for the Company and shareholders, the shareholders during their special meeting on October 31, 2018 adopted a resolution to issue employee restricted ordinary shares at no consideration in the total amount of 1,000 thousand shares, with the effective date set on September 30, 2019.
 The Company set the vesting condition of employees achieving both standards of personal retain seniority and annual performance appraisal, as well as had rights to redeem at no consideration and retire all employee restricted stocks that were not meeting the vesting condition.
-As of December 31, 2022, the vested employee stocks amounted to 600 thousand shares. - E. As the employee restricted stocks of 8 thousand shares distributed to certain employees did not meet the vesting conditions in accordance with the terms of restricted shares in November 2022.
+As of December 31, 2023, the vested employee stocks amounted to 796 thousand shares. - C. As the employee restricted stocks of 8 thousand shares distributed to certain employees did not meet the vesting conditions in accordance with the terms of restricted shares in November 2022.
 On November 10, 2022, the Board of Directors resolved to redeem and retire those restricted stocks for capital reduction.
-The registration of the retirement had been completed on November 21, 2022 and share capital and capital surplus in the amount of \$80 were written off. - F. As of December 31, 2022, the Company's authorized capital was \$900,000 (including \$50,000 reserved for employee stock options), and the paid-in capital was \$678,208 (67,821 thousand shares) with par value of \$10 (in dollars) per share.
+The registration of the retirement had been completed on November 21, 2022 and share capital and capital surplus in the amount of \$80 were written off.

+- D. On March 15, 2023, the Company's Board of Directors proposed for the Company's capital increase through capital surplus of \$67,429 (NT\$1 (in dollars) per share).
+On June 29, 2023, said capital increase was approved by the shareholders and the Company approval from the Financial Supervisory Commission.
+The effective date of capitalization was set on August 29, 2023. - E. As of December 31, 2023, the Company's authorized capital was \$900,000 (including \$50,000 reserved for employee stock options), and the paid-in capital was \$745,637 (74,564 thousand shares) with par value of \$10 (in dollars) per share.
 All proceeds from shares issued have been collected.

-(15) Capital surplus
+(16) Capital surplus

 - A. Pursuant to the R.O.C.
 Company Act, capital reserve arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
 Further, the R.O.C.
 Securities and Exchange Law requires that the amount of capital reserve to be capitalized mentioned above should not exceed 10% of the paid-in capital each year.
-Capital reserve should not be used to cover accumulated deficit unless the legal reserve is insufficient. - B. On March 4, 2021, the Board of Directors resolved the Company to distribute cash by capital surplus of \$40,471 (NT\$1 (in dollars) per share).
-On April 15, 2021, the shareholders resolved the Company to increase capital through capital surplus of \$40,471 (NT\$1 (in dollars) per share). - C. On March 17, 2022, the Board of Directors resolved the Company to distribute cash by capital surplus of \$13,446 (NT\$0.2 (in dollars) per share). - D. On March 15, 2023, the Board of Directors proposed the Company to increase capital through capital surplus of \$67,429 (NT\$1 (in dollars) per share) and it has not yet been resolved by the shareholders.
+Capital reserve should not be used to cover accumulated deficit unless the legal reserve is insufficient. - B. On March 17, 2022, the Company's Board of Directors resolved to distribute cash from capital surplus of \$13,446 (NT\$0.2 (in dollars) per share). - C. On June 29, 2023, the Company's shareholders resolved to increase capital through capital surplus of \$67,429 (NT\$1 (in dollars) per share). - D. On March 12, 2024, the Company's Board of Directors proposed for the capital increase through capital surplus of \$74,368 (NT\$1 (in dollars) per share) and it has not yet been resolved by the shareholders.

-(16) Share-based payment
+(17) Share-based payment